Education, Health and Care plan annual review decisions

 Introduction

-The local authority will receive the annual review report and have no more than 4 weeks to inform the family of their decision based on the documentation and attached evidence.
+The local authority will receive the annual review report.
+They must inform the family of their decision (in writing) in no more than 4 weeks.
+Their decision will be based on the documentation and attached evidence.

 The local authority will make one of these following decisions: